microsoft/fast/specs/carousel/carousel.md

 - `loop` - boolean value to toggle if the carousel loops slides at the beginning or end (defaults to true)
 - `aria-labelledby` - optional based on implementation**
 - `aria-label` - optional, based on implementation**
-- `paused` - whether the rotation is paused or not
+- `paused` - boolean whether the rotation is paused or not
+- `activeslideid` - string

 ** See the [W3C Specification](https://w3c.github.io/aria-practices/#wai-aria-roles-states-and-properties-4) for requirements and details.